Home » Type » Granola + Roasted Nuts » Peanut Butter & Banana Granola Snack Clusters

 Here is a quick overview with photos of making granola clusters.
 You can find the full printable recipe card at the bottom of the post.

-• Add the oats, almonds, pumpkin seeds, cinnamon and pinch salt to a large mixing bowl.
+• Add the oats, almonds, pumpkin seeds, cinnamon, and pinch of salt to a large mixing bowl.

-• Mash the bananas, the riper the bananas the better – the more ripe they are the sweeter they’ll be.
-I used almond butter here but you can use any natural nut butter you like.
+• Mash the bananas.
+The riper the bananas, the better—the more ripe they are, the sweeter they’ll be.
+I used almond butter here, but you can use any natural nut butter you like.

 top down view of all ingredients to make peanut butter banana granola snack clusters mixed in a bowl.

-• And the mashed banana, nut butter, maple syrup, vanilla and optional oil to the dry ingredients and stir to combine.
-You’re mixture should look similar to the above photo.
+• Add the mashed banana, nut butter, maple syrup, vanilla, and optional oil to the dry ingredients and stir to combine.
+Your mixture should look similar to the above photo.

 top down view of wet granola spread evenly on a rimmed baking sheet before baking.